 How much does grant writing cost?
-What is a grant writer’s fee structure?
+What are grant writer fees like?
 What’s a grant writer’s hourly rate?
 Can I get cost estimates to write a grant?
-These are all questions we field on a daily basis as we talk to prospective clients.
+These are all questions we field on a daily basis as we talk to prospective nonprofit clients.

 Let’s break this down: